elvirathart/markdown-cv/index.md

 - Created a Load test in Locust (python) to identify performance issues (and later confirmed they were fixed).
 Test run on development, acceptance and production environment.
 PwC did not have the resources or time to hire a professional performance tester, so I took the opportunity to pick this up.<br />
 Prepared a Load test for the US environment including instructions on how to set up and execute the test for the US team.
 Was successfully executed.<br />
 Working in agile sprints.
 Supported team by testing ‘ready for test’ tickets for every release.
-Responsible for release notes.
+Responsible for release notes, which I automated as quickly as possible.
 <br /><br />

 `aug 2022`